- SCU Home Page

 - the Ignatian Center for Jesuit Education or Ignatian Center in second reference;

-- the Center for Science, Technology, and Society or CSTS in second reference; and
+- the Miller Center for Social Entrepreneurship or Miller Center in second reference; and

-- the Markkula Center for Applied Ethics or Markkula Center in second reference
+- the Markkula Center for Applied Ethics or Ethics Center in second reference

 - 20th century